irmakguzey/tactile-dexterity/README.md

   ```

 ### Pipeline Installation for Demonstration Collection
-This work uses [Holo-Dex](https://github.com/SridharPandian/Holo-Dex) pipeline for demonstration collection.
+This work uses [Holo-Dex](https://github.com/SridharPandian/Holo-Dex) pipeline for demonstration collection and few of the interfaces implemented there.
 Also uses Holo-Dex package and API in order to connect to the robots.
 You can install `holodex` as a separate package and follow the instructions to install pipeline and collect demonstrations.
 Same procedure is required for deployment as well.

 ### Getting the tactile play data and the demonstration datasets
-Datasets used for training and evaluation will be uploaded in [this Google Drive link](TODO).
+Datasets used for training and evaluation will be uploaded in [this Google Drive link](https://drive.google.com/drive/folders/148ycBmuvqkdESvAhStlhYJ7ISMgelEvL).
 - There will be two separate folders:
     1. `play_data`: All the tactile play data.
 Kinova and Allegro commanded and current states are also saved along with tactile and visual observations.
     2. `evaluation`: Successful demonstrations used during robot runs.
 Each separate directory contains demonstrations for different tasks.
 - Download and unzip the datasets.
 - Dataset paths will be updated in the configuration files.

 ## Reproducing experiments
 The following assumes our current working directory is the root folder of this project repository and the data provided above is being used.